jphastings/travis-lights/README.md

 ## Bring your traffic lights online

-Flash your spark with the following Processing code:
+Flash your spark with the following C code:

 ```processing
 // Set your pins here